Deformation theory of G_2 conifolds: G2 conifolds

 \end{itemize} \end{defn} It is clear that an AC $\G$~manifold of rate $\nu_0$ is also an AC $\G$~manifold for all $\nu > \nu_0$. \begin{rmk} The link $\Sigma$ of an AC $\G$~manifold $M$ must be connected because $M$ can have only one end.
 This follows from the Cheeger--Gromoll splitting theorem, which says that a complete noncompact Ricci-flat manifold with more than one end isometrically splits into a Riemannian product, and thus the holonomy would be reducible. \end{rmk}

-\begin{ex} There are three known examples of asymptotically conical $\G$~manifolds, whose asymptotic cones have links given by the three known nearly K\"ahler manifolds.
+\begin{ex} There are three known examples of asymptotically conical $\G$~manifolds, whose asymptotic cones have links given by the three homogeneous nearly K\"ahler manifolds (we have excluded the round $S^6$).
 They are all total spaces of vector bundles over a compact base.
 These manifolds were discovered by Bryant--Salamon~\cite{BS} and were the first examples of complete $\G$~manifolds.
 Specifically, they are described in the following list, where the metric on the base manifold is the one induced from the Bryant--Salamon metric by restriction.

 \begin{itemize} \item $\Lambda^2_-(S^4)$, the bundle of anti-self-dual $2$-forms over the $4$-sphere.
-This is a non-trivial rank $3$ vector bundle over the standard round $S^4$.
+This is a nontrivial rank $3$ vector bundle over the standard round $S^4$.
 This AC $\G$~manifold is asymptotic to the cone over the nearly K\"ahler $\C \PR^3$, with rate $\nu = -4$. \item $\Lambda^2_-(\C \PR^2)$, the bundle of anti-self dual $2$-forms over the complex projective plane.
-This is a non-trivial rank $3$ vector bundle over the standard Fubini-Study $\C \PR^2$.
+This is a nontrivial rank $3$ vector bundle over the standard Fubini-Study $\C \PR^2$.
 This AC $\G$~manifold is asymptotic to the cone over the nearly K\"ahler flag manifold $F_{1,2}$, also with rate $\nu = -4$. \item $\spi (S^3)$, the spinor bundle of the $3$-sphere.
 This is a trivial rank $4$ vector bundle over the standard round $S^3$, hence is topologically $S^3 \times \R^4$.
-This AC $\G$~manifold is asymptotic to the cone over the nearly K\"ahler $S^3 \times S^3$, with rate $\nu = -3$. \end{itemize} \end{ex}
+This AC $\G$~manifold is asymptotic to the cone over the homogeneous nearly K\"ahler $S^3 \times S^3$, with rate $\nu = -3$. \end{itemize} \end{ex}

 \begin{rmk} Explicit formulas for these asymptotically conical $\G$~structures, as well as the fact that their rates are $-4$, $-4$, and $-3$, respectively, can be found in Bryant--Salamon~\cite{BS}, and also in Atiyah--Witten~\cite{AW}.
 We will not have need for these explicit formulas. \end{rmk}